-Game Day is upon us, friends, and yes, you could order pizza delivery.
+The fall sports season is upon us, friends, and yes, you could start thinking pizza delivery.
 Or wings.
 But it’s so annoying handing over tons of cash for pies and birds that never arrive hot enough.
-So DIY the food for the big day this year.
+So DIY the food for your game days this year.
 Keep it easy but interesting.
 Here’s how.
 Go, team you!

 Sure, you could deep-fry wings on game day.
 You could.
 And you could have a kitchen that smells like grease and wings for 24 hours.
 Is that really how you want to start your Monday?
 If you’re anything like us, the answer is “Heck, no.” Welcome to the solution to your frying problems: the air fryer.
 Its many fans know that it makes the crispiest wings this side of a vat of oil.
 Use less fat, make less mess, and revel in the Sriracha-soy-honey-lime sauce that makes this an absolute knockout of a party centerpiece.